← Back to 史記

 西

-Grand Historian said: When Qi's Kuai Tong and Zhu Fu Yan first read Yue Yi's letter replying to the Yan king, they never failed to put down the book and weep.
-Yue Chen Gong studied Huang Di and Lao Zi, his root teacher was called Hesang Zhangren, not knowing his origin.
-Hesang Zhangren taught An Qisheng, An Qisheng taught Mao Xigong, Mao Xigong taught Yue Xiagong, Yue Xiagong taught Yue Chengong, Yue Chengong taught Gai Gong.
+The Grand Historian said: Whenever Kuai Tong of Qi and Zhufu Yan first read Yue Yi's reply to the king of Yan, they would lay the text aside and weep.
+Yue Chengong studied Huangdi and Laozi.
+His original teacher was known as the Elder on the River, though his origins are unknown.
+The Elder on the River taught An Qisheng; An Qisheng taught Mao Xigong; Mao Xigong taught Yue Xiagong; Yue Xiagong taught Yue Chengong; and Yue Chengong taught Gai Gong.
 Gai Gong taught in Qi Gaomi and Jiaoxi, was Cao Xiangguo's teacher.

 ← Previous Chapter